OnlineMiniHack/minihack/hack25/hack25.md

 * Create a game simulates an alien invasion and show it to an army general so that they are ready for the attack.

-* A naughts and crosses game which, when showed to the aliens after they invade, will send them into a War Games style meltdown.
+* A noughts and crosses game which, when showed to the aliens after they invade, will send them into a War Games style meltdown.

 * A public information BBS that advises against hospitality to aliens.